 For an example of how an MVP can be used to successfully launch a product, I’d highly recommend reading about how AirBnB did it.
 Reading in detail about how the method works in practice might better illustrate to you how it helps reduce risk and maximise the chances of success.

 I also discussed how AirBnB used their MVP to kickstart their business in my dedicated MVP mailing list.
-You can sign up below.
+(You can sign up using the form below.)

 Following the principles of the lean startup and developing a minimum viable product can help reduce the risks associated with launching a new product.
 They also significantly help you to combat the common reasons for product failure.
 In turn, it increases your chance of survival and success for your new product and business.

 Using these learnings helps you to avoid the setbacks others have faced previously, and emulate successful approaches.

 The method means that in your quest to launch a successful product or business, “you can get there quicker, you can get there successfully, and have much more fun doing it.”

 Continued learning and support is key to developing a successful product.
 Yet many developers leave you once your digital product has been created.

 However, IT Enterprise not only helps to support your launch but continues to work with you afterwards until you are satisfied with the viability and success of your product.
 It makes who you choose to develop your product just as important as how it is developed.

 Want to maximise your MVPs chances of success?